BrunoComitre/docker-resource-inventory/README.md

 repository updates:

+- [ ] Open sites and verify that they are active and that they are part of the repository.
 - [ ] Get Docker Certification (DCA)
 - [ ] Learn how to use volumes to share and persist log data (Mount a volume in the container).
 - [ ] Learn how to test on a docker image before creating the dockerfile (Best Practice)